ThePhD/ThePhD.github.io/_posts/2018-08-21-The Late Rapperswil Trip Report.md

 # On the Committee Itself

-If you have never gone to a Committee meeting and you have an entire week to blow with a bunch of nerds who have excellent taste in food and lots of great stories to share, you can do like I did an sit in the middle of a bunch of insanely intelligent lads and lasses and just soak it up.
+If you have never gone to a Committee meeting and you have an entire week to blow with a bunch of nerds who have excellent taste in food and lots of great stories to share, you can do like I did and sit in the middle of a bunch of insanely intelligent lads and lasses and just soak it up.
 It's absolutely worth it and it really puts a lot of the hard work into perspective.
 It's also pretty amazing that you can walk up to people who are basically C++ demigods, shake their hand, and just... have a chat.
 Literally, have a chat, right then and there, with people like Herb Sutter or Hubert Tong.

 ### Voting